Robaina/Pynteny/README.md

    1.1 Need to modify removing duplicated hits, since two hmms for the same gene will produce duplicated hits 1.2 Probably best way is to preprocess hits from equivalent hmms.
 Then treat these hits as a single "combined" gene
 2. Enable search of TigrFAM by gene name? need gene/TigrFAM dictionary
-3. Organize code into a package / CLI
-4. Use python logger instead of print statements
+3. Use python logger instead of print statements